marcom/RNAstructure.jl/README.md

 Unofficial Julia interface to the [RNAstructure](https://rna.urmc.rochester.edu/RNAstructure.html) program suite for RNA structure prediction and analysis.
+Please cite the appropriate publications listed on the RNAstructure website if you use this library.

 ## Installation